vanilla-extracts/website/src/index.md

 ### Bio {#bio}

 Hi!
-My name is Charlotte Thomas, I'm a 22 y.o French Developer, System Admin (Linux Expert), and general IT Specialist.
+My name is Charlotte Thomas, I'm 22 y.o, French, and a Developer, System Admin (Linux Expert), and general IT Specialist.
 I have a good job and I like it so if you're a recruiter you do not need to send me an email.